Mixture Modeling and Latent Class Analysis

 Professional: $1290

-Mixture Modeling and Latent Class Analysis is a five-day workshop focused on the application and interpretation of statistical techniques designed to identify subgroups within a heterogeneous population, including latent class analysis, latent profile analysis, and other finite mixture models.
+Mixture Modeling and Latent Class Analysis focuses on the application and interpretation of statistical techniques designed to identify subgroups within a heterogeneous population, including latent class analysis, latent profile analysis, and other finite mixture models.
 In practice, these methods are often implemented with the goal of identifying theoretically distinct subgroups (e.g., people with a liability for schizophrenia versus those without).
 Alternatively, they can be used as a data reduction device, to summarize prototypical patterns when working with complex multivariate data (e.g., market segmentation in consumer research).
 In recent years, an increasing focus has been on multivariate and longitudinal applications (e.g., growth mixture modeling).
 In this workshop we provide a comprehensive exploration of the foundations and uses of latent class/profile analysis and finite mixture models, with topics ranging from introductory to advanced, and applications to both single-time point and longitudinal data.

 Instructors